KEPSTON1/CC/API-ML/README.md

 # Step
 - Open this code on your Visual Studio Code and running this code
-- Copy the url server and paste in the postman, Example:
+- Copy the url server and paste in the postman
+- Follow the method and request bellow and you can access this API

 # Prediksi
 ####	URL